Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Discussion

-There are several options to extend the proposed methodology.
-While the unsupervised approach of gfBLUP worked well here, there are benefits to using a supervised approach.
-One way of achieving this would be to use a factor regression approach \citep{Münchetal_2022}.
+We recognize several options to extend the proposed methodology.
+Our motivation for using an unsupervised dimensionality reduction approach was based on the idea that secondary phenotypes are often collected when the focal trait has a low heritability \citep{Sunetal_2017}.
+In these cases, the noisy focal trait data may negatively impact the estimation of latent factors.
+While the unsupervised approach of glfBLUP worked well here, likely due to the noisy nature of the focal trait data, there are benefits to using supervised approaches like the other models we evaluated.
+We could include the focal trait in the factor analysis we used to reduce the dimensionality, much like MegaLMM.
+The factor analysis step could also be replaced by other supervised dimensionality reduction methods such as partial least squares regression to automatically obtain a small set of features that are maximally correlated with the focal trait \citep{Colombani_etal2012}.
+Another way of achieving this would be to model secondary features as predictors instead of multivariate response variables by using a factor regression approach \citep{Münchetal_2022}.
 Conditioning on the prediction target may lead to higher accuracy when the focal trait training data is of sufficient quality.
 Another option would be to consider several ways of integrating multiple data modalities as opposed to using a single (e.g., hyperspectral) modality as we did here.
 There are various methods that can generally be categorized into early integration, intermediate integration, or late integration \citep{Pavlidisetal2001}.
 These integration approaches each try to balance parsimony and accuracy.
 It may be fruitful to develop methodology that finds the right balance between the parsimony and accuracy of different integration approaches within the context of genomic prediction.
 Finally, there is the issue of multi-year, multi-environment trials \citep{Cullisetal2014}.
-By analyzing a trait of interest measured in several environments using a multivariate model, gfBLUP could reveal latent drivers of environment-specific variety performance.
+By analyzing a trait of interest measured in several environments using a multivariate model, glfBLUP could reveal latent drivers of environment-specific variety performance.
 Combining this approach with dynamic factor analysis \citep{Molenaar1985} would provide a promising framework to model the main source of data in large breeding programs.

-In any case, the gfBLUP methodology we propose here is a robust and relatively efficient approach to obtaining multivariate genomic predictions with several promising options regarding extensions and further research.
+In any case, the glfBLUP methodology we propose here is a robust and relatively efficient approach to obtaining multivariate genomic predictions with several promising options regarding extensions and further research.